How Do I Get Proof of Health Insurance For Taxes?

 This type of coverage is called QSEHRA (qualified small employer health reimbursement arrangement).

 You'll use the information from Box 12 code FF, along with the rest of your W2, when you're filling out your federal income taxes.
-This will help you calculate your total tax amount for the year.
+This will help you find your total tax amount for the year.

 Box 12, code W: Employer contributions to your HSA